shrey45/Secret-Bluetooth-Compartment/README.md

 ### Summary

-After a lot of struggles, trial and error runs, and testing, we finished the box.
+We initially chose the Nano 33 Ble because we saw it had NFC capabilities, and it way tiny, so we purchased that, but switching from that to bluetooth led us to a lot of problems.
+Eventually though, A\after a lot of struggles, trial and error runs, and testing, we finished the box.
 Kind of, atleast.
 We finished the theoretical proof of concept of the box, designed it completely on CAD, AND completed & tested working code, but we were unable to get the box printed because of shortage of time.
 Whatever we got though is pretty cool and we're happy about it! (not really we're pretty bummed out that we couldn't actually make it after lots of effort and time...)
 Here it is though!

+#### Materials Used

+- Arduino Nano 33 BLE
+- Solenoid
+- Diode
+- Transistor
+- Resistor
+- Jumper Wires

+Here are some tips for starting any project:

+#### Project Tips

+1. Research properly - Make aure you know about 90% of everything in your project.
+It's not possible to knwo EVERYTHING that you will need, because problems will arise and you'll have to work around it, but have a really good sense of it.
+2. Read electronic parts' documentation - This is very helpful.
+You can understand all about the board, and most of the features.
+3. Read carefully - This goes back to the research.
+Just because you see one word that you were looking for, doesn't mean it's exactly what you're looking for.
+Read on to make sure it isn't some other thing that would be kind of useless for your work(Kind of like if you see a sign for lemonade, but they wrote "no lemons were harmed in the making" in fine print, so you basically just wasted 50 cents on yellow colored water)
+4. Whenever you're testing code and using your board, remember - *NEVER RUN A 9V BATTERY THROUGH YOUR NANO, IT WILL GET FRIED*(backed by real life evidence).

 ### Code